Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Experiments

-\section{EXPERIMENTS}
+Theorem~\ref{th:variat_post} provides a theoretical justification for the quality of the variational posterior obtained from a sparse GP surrogate.
+While the bound is not directly useful for empirical tuning---due to its dependence on constants such as $K_l$ and $\gamma$---it reveals how the total error decomposes into two main interpretable and controllable sources: the error introduced by approximating the exact GP with a sparse GP, and the error due to variational inference over the surrogate.

+\section{Experiments}

-We now demonstrate the performance of our method on several challenging synthetic and real-world problems.
-Each problem is represented by a target posterior density assumed to be a \emph{black box}.
-In particular, gradients are unavailable and evaluations of the log-density may be (mildly) expensive and possibly noisy.
-Further details and results of the experiments can be found in Appendix \ref{supp:experiments}.
-Source code will be made available at \url{https://github.com/pipme/svbmc}.
+We empirically investigate the performance of \VSBQ with both synthetic and real-world benchmark problems.
+Each problem is represented by a target posterior density assumed to be a \emph{black box}: gradients are unavailable and evaluations of the log-density function may be (mildly) expensive and noisy.
+We measured the quality of the posterior approximation by comparing (1) the variational posterior with the ground-truth posterior and (2) the estimated log normalizing constant (via the \ELBO) with the ground-truth log marginal likelihood.
+The ground-truth posterior is represented by samples from well-tuned and extensive \MCMC sampling~\citep{emcee} or rejection sampling for the 2D synthetic problem.